garak/symfony-docs-it/bundles/SensioGeneratorBundle/commands/generate_doctrine_crud.rst

-Generare un controllore CRUD in base a un entità Doctrine
+Generare un controllore CRUD in base a un'entità Doctrine
 =========================================================

 Utilizzo